 Diabetes: Treating Severe Foot Infections

-Diabetes makes it harder for the body to heal.
+Uncontrolled diabetes and diabetes complications make it harder for the body to heal.
 Even minor foot problems can develop into serious infections.
 If not treated, infections can lead to amputation.
-They can even become life-threatening.
-Prompt treatment by your doctor is needed to protect your foot and restore your health.
+In some cases, they can even become life-threatening.
+Prompt treatment by your healthcare provider is needed to protect your foot and restore your health.

 In some cases, infections can spread through the feet and up the leg.
 To treat a severe infection, you may be hospitalized and given intravenous (IV) antibiotics.
 You may also be referred to healthcare providers who specialize in treating infections.
 If the infection is a serious risk to your health, surgery may be recommended.

-You may need IV (intravenous) antibiotics to help control the infection.
-Other medications may be used to help your foot heal more quickly.
+- You may need IV (intravenous) antibiotics to help control the infection.
+Other medicines may be used to help your foot heal more quickly.

-If needed, your doctor may refer you to a wound care facility.
+- If needed, your healthcare provider may refer you to a wound care facility.
 These are medical facilities that specialize in treating ulcers and infections that are hard to heal.
-While you're there, you may work with several kinds of doctors.
-You may also be given antibiotics or other medications that help fight infection.
+While you're there, you may work with several kinds of healthcare providers.
+You may also be given antibiotics or other medicines that help fight infection.
 Part of your treatment also includes learning to care for the wound at home.

 - You may be told to keep your foot elevated as much as possible.
 You may also be told to avoid putting weight on the foot.